The day Bill Shankly told me I'd never make it as a footballer

 A tap on the shoulder from Bill Shankly was the moment David Kershaw’s life changed forever.

-He had made it into the Huddersfield Town youth team as centre half when the legendary manager was the boss and had a special role on the pitch as minder for Scottish ace Denis Law.
+He had made it into Huddersfield Town’s youth team as a centre half when the legendary manager was the boss and had a special role on the pitch as minder for Scottish ace Denis Law.

 But David’s career came to a quick and sorry end the day Shankly told him he simply wasn’t good enough to make the grade and had to go.